Santo Christo de Castello: Early salvage efforts

 The London shipowner and merchant Philip Ford signed an agreement with King James II of England in September 1688 by which he could search for wrecks along the south coast of England and around the Isles of Scilly, paying 1/5 of the value to the King.

 He would pay another 1/5 to Sidney, Lord Godolphin, for treasure from ships owned by Godolphin found near the Isles of Scilly.

 Ford found four piggs near the Lizard holding 3310 oz of silver and paid the King's fifth.

 The Bishop of Exeter claimed half the profits in his role as Vice-Admiral of South Cornwall, but his claim was rejected.

-The silver may well have come from the 'Santo Christo de Castello.
+The silver may well have come from the Santo Christo de Castello.

 In the summer of 1732 the Eagle made a wreck-hunting voyage around the south of England.

 The expedition reached the Lizard in June, where they began diving on the wreck of the Royal Anne Galley, a 40-gun man of war that had been wrecked on the Stagg Rocks in November 1721, and on the wreck at Bumble Rock, the main target.

 In five weeks of diving they recovered some minor objects of little value from the man of war, and recovered nothing from Bumble Rock but some ballast stones and a small piece of much-eroded iron.

 Recent findings

 The wreck was rediscovered in 1969 by Peter McBride.

-He worked with Roy Davis and Richard Larn, founder of the Shipwreck Centre, to explore the wreck, retrieve artifacts and identify the wreck.
+He worked with Roy Davis and Richard Larn, founder of the Shipwreck Centre, to explore the wreck, retrieve artefacts and identify the wreck.

 It became known as the "Mullion Pin Wreck" due to a large quantity of sewing pins that was found.

 Later a fragment of the ship's bell revealed the identity as the Santo Christo de Costello.

 The divers found a sundial that fired a small cannon at a set hour and a brass statuette of a "tobacco boy".

-Other artifacts included religious objects and the ship's armament.
+Other artefacts included religious objects and the ship's armament.

 The shipwreck contained "EB" clay tobacco pipes made by Eduard Bird (c.
 1610–1665) of Amsterdam.

 A double-side medallion with the images of the saints Francis of Assisi and Anthony of Padua was recovered.

 In the summer of 1974 divers found a bronze statuette and a miniature bronze tobacco pipe from a matrix below one of the cannons.

 The Shipwreck Centre in Charlestown, Cornwall holds a collection of objects recovered from the wreck.

 The National Maritime Museum in Greenwich, London has some of the brass and lead link shot.